wazuh/wazuh-documentation/source/user-manual/registering/restful-api-register-script.rst

 |

 3. Execute the script.
-If the agent's name is ommitted the registration service will use the hostname as the agent's name.
+If the agent's name is omitted the registration service will use the hostname as the agent's name.

    .. code-block:: console